evaesteban/IDD-Fa19-Lab4/README.md

 # Paper Puppets

-*A lab report by John Q. Student*
+*A lab report by Eva Pilar Esteban Velasco*

-## In this Report

-To submit your lab, clone [this repository](https://github.com/FAR-Lab/IDD-Fa18-Lab4).
-You'll need to describe your design, include a video of your paper display in operation, and upload any code you wrote to make it move.

 ## Part A. Actuating DC motors